Shaf2665/AETHER_PANEL/nginx/README.md

 sudo nano /etc/nginx/sites-available/aether-dashboard.conf
 ```

 Replace all occurrences of `dashboard.aetherpanel.com` with your domain name.
+Also update `localhost:5000` if your dashboard runs on a different port.

-### 4. Test Nginx Configuration
+### 4. Test Nginx Configuration (Both Templates)

 Before proceeding, test the nginx configuration: